CB Radios FAQ "Q & A" Page - Advanced Specialties Inc.

 A - Mike Gain (also called "DynaMike" & XTRATALK" on some CB's), is your microphone's transmit "volume control", & can be lowered to reduce backround noise, or if your voice is really loud.
 The RF Gain control can be thought of as a "Receive Distance Control", & by turning it down, you can reduce the radio's sensitvity to distant chatter, noise & signals that are too weak to reach.
 The Better CB's will usually have both of these controls.
 WHY DOES THERE SEEM TO BE MORE STATIC ON CB CHANNELS THAN WHAT I HEAR ON OTHER TYPES OF RADIOS?

-A - Just like you car Stereo's AM/FM Bands, where the "AM" has more interference & static than the "FM", CB channels are transmitted & received using a similar "AM" type of transmission mode.
-Other two-way Radios like FRS, GMRS, Amateur, Police scanners ect all may receive in an "FM" mode.
+A - Just like you car Stereo's AM/FM Bands, where the "AM" has more interference & static than the "FM", Most CB channels are transmitted & received using a similar "AM" type of transmission mode.
+Other two-way Radios like FRS, GMRS, Amateur, Police scanners ect all may receive in an "FM" mode, and there are new CB models with FM mode also.
 Again, with CB, just as switching to "AM" on your car stereo, you will notice more static than when on FM.
 Look for CB Radios that include a Noise Blanker ("NB") switch, which helps minimize some of this noise better than standard CB's that have no noise filters, or just an "ANL" switch.WHAT IS THE FREQUENCY DISPLAY OR FREQUENCY COUNTER, & WHAT DOES IT DO?

 A - On some CB Radios, such as the Uniden 880, 980, & the Galaxy DX-959, DX-929, DX-939 & DX-979F, there is either a built-in, or add-on Optional, 5 or 6 digit frequency counter display.
 This will show you the actual RF Frequency of the CB channel you are tuned to (ie..
 27.4050 Mhz is CB channel 40), Here is a Table of all 40 US / Canada CB channels, & their actual Frequencies: